zhezhaoa/ngram2vec/README.md

-# ngram2vec
+# Ngram2vec
+Ngram2vec toolkit is originally used for reproducing results of the paper
-The toolkit implements the ngram2vec model proposed in EMNLP2017 **[Ngram2vec: Learning Improved Word Representations from Ngram Co-occurrence Statistics] (http://www.aclweb.org/anthology/D17-1023)** aiming at learning high quality word embedding and ngram (n-gram) embedding.
+<a href="http://www.aclweb.org/anthology/D17-1023"><em>Ngram2vec: Learning Improved Word Representations from Ngram Co-occurrence Statistics</em></a>
+, aiming at learning high quality word embedding and ngram embedding.

-**ngram2vec** toolkit is a natural extension to **word2vec**, where ngrams are introduced into recent word representation methods inspired by traditional language modeling problem.
-The toolkit can generate state-of-the-art word embeddings and high-quality ngram embeddings.
-For example, PPMI achieves 85+ accuracy on Google analogy questions (semantic group).

-This toolkit may be also a good startpoint for those who want to learn about word representation models.
-It includes SGNS, GloVe, PPMI, and SVD and organize them in a pipeline.
-Arbitrary context features are supported.
-In terms of efficiency, it enables users to build vocabulary and co-occurrence matrix at a certain memory size.
-Also, we do optimization on many stages to speed up the process and reduce disk space required.
+Thansks to its well-designed architecture (we will talk about it later), ngram2vec toolkit provides a general and powerful framework, which is able to include researches of a large amount of papers and many popular toolkits such as word2vec.
+Ngram2vec toolkit allows researchers to learn representations upon co-occurrence statistics easily.
+Besides word embedding, ngram2vec can generate embeddings of different granularities.
+For example, ngram2vec toolkit could be used for learning text embedding.
+Text embeddings trained by ngram2vec are very competitive.
+They outperform many deep and complex neural networks and achieve state-of-the-art results on a range of datasets.
+More details will be released later.

+Ngram2vec has been successfully applied on many projects.
+For example, <a href="https://github.com/Embedding/Chinese-Word-Vectors"><em>Chinese-Word-Vectors</em></a> provides over 100 word embeddings with different properties.
+All embeddings are trained by ngram2vec toolkit.

+The original version (v0.0.0) of ngram2vec can be downloaded on github release.
+Python2 is recommended.
+One can download ngram2vec v0.0.0 for reproducing results.

+## Features
+Ngram2vec is featured by decoupled architecture.
+The process from raw corpus to final embeddings is decoupled into multiple modules.
+This brings many advantages compared with other toolkits.
+* Well-organized
+* Extensibility
+* Intermediate results reuse
+* Comprehensive
+* Embeddings of different linguistic unit.

 ## Requirements
 * Python (both Python2 and 3 are supported)
 * numpy
 * scipy
 * sparsesvd
-* docopt

 ## Example use cases

 Firstly, run the following codes to make some files executable.<br>
 `chmod +x *.sh`<br>
 `chmod +x scripts/clean_corpus.sh`<br>
-`chmod +x word2vecf/word2vecf`<br>
-`chmod +x glovef/build/glove`<br>
+`python scripts/compile_c.py`<br>

 Also, a corpus should be prepared.
-We recommend to fetch it at<br> http://nlp.stanford.edu/data/WestburyLab.wikicorp.201004.txt.bz2 , a wiki corpus without XML tags. `scripts/clean_corpus.sh` is used for cleaning corpus in this work.<br> for example `scripts/clean_corpus.sh WestburyLab.wikicorp.201004.txt > wiki2010.clean`<br>
+We recommend to fetch it at<br> http://nlp.stanford.edu/data/WestburyLab.wikicorp.201004.txt.bz2 , a wiki corpus without XML tags. `scripts/clean_corpus.sh` is used for cleaning English corpus.<br> For example `scripts/clean_corpus.sh WestburyLab.wikicorp.201004.txt > wiki2010.clean`<br>
 A pre-processed (including segmentation) chinese wiki corpus is available at https://pan.baidu.com/s/1kURV0rl , which can be directly used as input of this toolkit.

-run `./uni_uni.sh` to see baselines<br>
+run `./word_example.sh` to see baselines<br>
-run `./uni_bi.sh` and PPMI of uni_bi type will bring you state-of-the-art results on Google semantic questions (85+) <br>
-run `./bi_bi.sh` to see significant improvments achieved when ngrams are introduced into SGNS<br>

-Note that in this toolkit, we remove low-frequency words with a threshold of 100 to speed up training and evaluation process.
-One can set thr=10 to reproduce the results reported in the paper.
+run `./ngram_example.sh` to introduce ngram into recent word representation methods inspired by traditional language modeling problem.br>

 ## Workflow